Mexican American Studies Institute

 About

-• Provide spaces for intellectual conversation about Mexican American students and faculty
+• Opportunities for intellectual conversation about Mexican American students and faculty

-• Provide academic lectures series for Texas A&M University-Kingsville students, staff, and faculty
+• Academic lecture series for students, staff, and faculty

-• Engage Mexico, Latin America, and the Caribbean as partners in the progress of people of Mexican origin
+• Engagement with Mexico, Latin America, and the Caribbean as partners in the progress of people of Mexican origin

-• Understand and honor the legacy of the Mexican American Civil Rights Movement and the Chicano Movement
+• An understanding and honoring the legacy of the Mexican American Civil Rights Movement and the Chicano Movement

 Why September 15?